tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 ```

 The [`cc_import`][bazel-cc-import] rule is necessary because `libenet.so` is
-prebuilt by Nix (`cc_library` is for source files).
-Note that the particular
+prebuilt by Nix.
+Note that the particular symlink chosen for `shared_library`
-symlink chosen for `shared_library` matters[^1].
-You will get a runtime error
+matters[^1].
+You will get a runtime error if you choose wrong, but fortunately
-if you choose wrong, but fortunately the error will indicate the correct
+the error will indicate the correct choice.
-choice.

 Next a `cc_library` rule is used to pull in the header files.
 This rule is the
 one that the `net` module will depend upon directly and the `cc_import` rule